European equity income picks squeezed by rising bond yields

 STOCK PICKS

-Stephen Message, fund manager at Old Mutual, said companies where the starting yield is greater than the market and where there is scope for meaningful dividend growth in the future include insurer Legal & General (LGEN.L), bank HSBC (HSBA.L) and satellite communications provider Inmarsat (ISA.L).
+Stephen Message, fund manager at Old Mutual, said companies where the starting yield is greater than the market and where there is scope for meaningful dividend growth in the future include insurer Legal & General, bank HSBC and satellite communications provider Inmarsat.

 Analysts and investors often use proprietary models to pick the best dividend plays, with factors that can include above-inflation dividend growth forecasts and creditworthiness metrics, alongside above-average dividend cover.